petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/1_Introduction.md

 title: Introduction
 ---

-Wagguracy-PHAST 1 is a smart device designed to monitor your pet’s health and activity.
+WAGGURACY PHAST 1 is a smart device designed to monitor your pet’s health and activity.
 It’s crafted from carefully selected materials to ensure both comfort and durability.

 Here are the key details: